EarthEdSTEM/earthed-iot-programs-tutorials/T_LED.md

 -----------------

 In this tutorial, we will use [variables](https://launchschool.com/books/ruby/read/variables) and [boolean operators](https://www.youtube.com/watch?v=KrR7D58Onzw) to control a Light Emitting Diode (LED).
 Booleans work by comparing, adding or subtracting two values.
+We often use booleans in 'if' statements to decide what code to run.
+This process is called branching.

 ## Step 2 Collect the parts. @unplugged
 Collect the parts